HenriqueDomiciano/relay_board_rs_485/README.md

 allows sending action commands, querying status, and controlling specific relay channels.

+This project was used to implement an simple, small and easy to use CLI and lib to interface with RS485 Modbus RTU Boards.

+Obs: This project does not support async actions and this may be added in the future.

 ## 📦 Features

 -   Open and close individual relays